shanmuka7482/Open-Manus/README.md

 ## 🤝 Contributing

-We love builders!
-To contribute:
-1. Fork the repo
-2. Create your feature branch (`git checkout -b feature/AmazingThing`)
-3. Commit changes (`git commit -m 'Add AmazingThing'`)
-4. Push to branch (`git push origin feature/AmazingThing`)
-5. Open a Pull Request
+We welcome contributions!
+Please fork the repository and submit a Pull Request.

 ---